Skip to main content

 • Representing West Cab CTE as a liaison with Central Office CTE

 I'm here to assist you in deciding what's next for your future and help you prepare for what awaits you after high school.
-I am located inside the Teacher Workstation in Office B314E.

 Need Some Direction?
 Can't Decide on Career Choices?
 Let's Talk!
-Use the QR Code (or click the link) below to book an appointment with me!

 Career, College and Life Readiness Tips